 Having made steady economic growth in recent years, and significant reforms, Morocco is a beacon of stability in Northern Africa and the Middle East.
-It is making good progress toward most of the Millennium Development Goals.
 Yet it still ranks ranks 130 out of 187 countries on the United Nations 2012 human development index, mainly because of the challenges it faces in eliminating social inequality between rural and urban dwellers.

 Morocco's economic growth is largely dependent on agriculture, which employs 44 percent of workers.
 A population boom is contributing to increasing unemployment and poverty, especially among young people.
 Education is key to unlocking the economic potential for children and youth in Morocco.

-Canada's international development programming in Morocco is closely aligned with the country's National Human Development Initiative (in French), which identifies education sector reform as a priority.
+Canada's international development programming in Morocco is closely aligned with the country's National Human Development Initiative, which identifies education sector reform as a priority.

 The goal of Canada's program is to help the country create opportunities for children and youth through education reform and the implementation of a competency-based approach (adapting the education system to the needs of the modern economy).